keboola/connection-docs/templates/surveys/surveys.md

 - We will then prepare four tables (surveys, questions, answer options, and responses) that can be used to visualize survey results.

-- The data will be written into a Snowflake database via the Snowflake destination component (writer).
+- The data will be written into a Snowflake database, Big Query database or google sheet via destination component (writer).

 - Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
-The survey source component, all data manipulations, and the Snowflake destination component, will be processed.
+The survey source component, all data manipulations, and the destination component of your choice, will be processed.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.